 Are mix CD’s better than radio play?
 This is a question I debated with a few friends of mine this past weekend.
 My answer is yes, especially if your independent with your own record label that produces, promotes and distributes the CD.
 If the CD is done right and actually has good music, it can be very lucrative. (more…)

-Get Saved volume 2Get Saved volume 2I told myself, I wasn’t going to do too much album promoting on this blog, and instead use it as a tool to express myself literally.
+Get Saved volume 2Get Saved volume 2I told myself, I wasn’t going to do too much album promoting on this blog, and instead use it as a tool to express myself Get Saved volume 2literally.
 With that being said, I had to get it out of my system before I get to deep into it.
 Get Saved volume 2 is my second album (3rd if you count the mix CD I released last year). (more…)